olliw42/mLRS-docu/docs/FRSKY_R9.md

 - press for ca 4 sec to enter bind mode
 - press during power up to enter system bootloader for firmware upgrade

-### As Tx Module ###

-The R9 MX receiver can also be used as mLRS Tx module.
-Due to hardware restrictions it is somewhat limited but can be a great choice for special applications.

-The module can be configured via CLI only.
-The CLI shares the same port used for serial/Mavlink communication.
-Switching between CLI and serial port is done via the bind button:
-- Powering up the R9 MX without holding down the bind button will boot in "Serial" mode.
-To enter CLI mode, press the bind button while powering up or shortly after powering up if using the ELRS bootloader.
-The device then runs in CLI mode, and can be configured as usual via CLI commands.

-The wiring is similar to when used as a receiver, with the exception that the "Inverted SPort" pin (original naming) is available as input port.

 ## R9 MM / R9 Mini Receiver ##

 The R9 MM and R9 Mini receivers are supported, however, flashing with ST-Link is tedious and requires top soldering skills or employing other tricks, as one needs to connect to four tiny solder pads in a tight space.
 If you want to flash via ST-Link, please consider using the R9 MX receiver instead.